danielmunro/dgse/content/glossary/machine-learning.md

 short: A class of algorithms and software tools that rely on various statistical and mathematical models, in addition to learning, penalty, and weighting mechanisms.
 ---

 A class of algorithms and software tools that rely on various statistical and mathematical models, in addition to learning, penalty, and weighting mechanisms.
+The goal of machine learning is for computers to figure out how to solve problems without explicit programming.